caspark/gdx-pong/README.md

 Run with `gradle run`, or `sbt run`.

-Build a jar which includes all dependencies with `sbt assembly`.
+Build a jar which includes all dependencies with `sbt assembly`, then `./target/scala-2.11/gdx-pong-*` to run it.

 Somewhat notable things: